opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

 The camera size can be expressed in any unit, but will be visualized in the default one chosen in the Preferences > Interface dialog (see  :ref:`Choosing the Working Unit <choosing_the_working_unit>`  ).

-In Toonz the Camera is defined by different parameters:
+In OpenToonz the Camera is defined by different parameters: